Preliminary Findings from The SRNA Registry

-In 2017, SRNA created a patient registry.
-The purpose of the registry is to help advance research about rare neuroimmune disorders, collaborate with researchers from around the world, and identify participants for clinical trials.
-Many of our members have shared information about their diagnosis, treatment, and outcomes over the years.
+In 2017, SRNA created a patient registry to help advance research about rare neuroimmune disorders, collaborate with researchers from around the world, and identify participants for clinical trials.
+As of April of 2023, there have been nearly 700 participants who have completed the registry survey.
+The survey includes questions regarding onset, diagnosis, acute treatments, rehabilitation, ongoing symptoms, maintenance therapies, and more.
+We also send a follow-up survey to registry participants yearly.
 The information our community has shared continues to help us guide our programs and research, and we are grateful to all who have participated.

-The SRNA registry has been designed to learn more about the natural history of rare neuroimmune disorders, treatments, and outcomes using standardized tools.
-In June of this year, we reviewed the data from the registry to analyze trends and identify points for follow-up examination and research.
+In April of this year, we reviewed the data from the registry to analyze trends and identify points for follow-up examination and research.
 Below are some of the preliminary findings.

-As of June 2020, there were 496 participants in the registry.
-74% of respondents were diagnosed with transverse myelitis, 9% were diagnosed with neuromyelitis optica spectrum disorder, 5% were diagnosed with acute disseminated encephalomyelitis, 4% were diagnosed with acute flaccid myelitis, 4% were diagnosed with MOG antibody disease, and 2% were diagnosed with another disease or have yet to receive a diagnosis.
+As of April 2023, 68% of respondents were diagnosed with transverse myelitis, 10% with neuromyelitis optica spectrum disorder, 4% with acute disseminated encephalomyelitis, 4% acute flaccid myelitis, and 9% MOG antibody disease, and 4% with another disease or have yet to receive a diagnosis.

-The majority of participants experience lasting symptoms following their diagnosis of a rare neuroimmune disorder, including weakness, paralysis, numbness, pain, spasticity, bladder dysfunction, and bowel dysfunction.
+Most participants reported experiencing lasting symptoms following their diagnosis of a rare neuroimmune disorder, including weakness, paralysis, numbness, pain, spasticity, bladder dysfunction, and bowel dysfunction.
 While there are currently a variety of methods for treating these symptoms, more research is needed to improve the quality of life for these individuals and find stronger solutions for symptom management.